Data (word)

-The word data is most often used as a singular mass noun in educated everyday usage.
-However, due to the history of the word, considerable controversy has existed on whether it should be considered a mass noun used with verbs conjugated in the singular, or should be treated as the plural of the now-rarely-used datum.
+The word data is most often used as a singular collective mass noun in educated everyday usage.
+However, due to the history and etymology of the word, considerable controversy has existed on whether it should be considered a mass noun used with verbs conjugated in the singular, or should be treated as the plural of the now-rarely-used datum.